DataTalksClub/machine-learning-zoomcamp/cohorts/2025/05-deployment/homework.md

 ## Question 1

 * Install `uv`
-* What's the version of pipenv you installed?
+* What's the version of uv you installed?
 * Use `--version` to find out